What Is The Difference Between Operational Data And Transactional Data?

 The beginning of data transformation

 Data can transform businesses by helping them understand their customers, competition, and predict upcoming trends.
 For eCommerce businesses, operational data can help them optimize their online store, improve product recommendations, and personalize the customer experience.
-By tracking customer behavior, such as what they search for, what they buy, and how long they spend on the website, ecommerce businesses can identify trends and patterns that can inform their marketing and sales strategies.
+By tracking customer behavior, such as what they search for, what they buy, and how long they spend on the website, eCommerce businesses can identify trends and patterns that can inform their marketing and sales strategies.

 Similarly, for financial services, operational data can help them monitor transactions, detect fraud, and identify areas for improvement.
 By tracking customer behavior, such as spending patterns and transaction history, financial services can identify potential risks and opportunities, and make informed decisions about resource allocation and investment.